Skip to content

 That overlap was the point.
 The 45th annual Town Day, held June 6 across Main, Mount Vernon and Thompson streets, was less a street fair than what many characterized as reunion, an unofficial start to summer and an afternoon when the parts of Winchester residents usually meet one at a time stood side-by-side.

-This drop delighted adults and children alike as hundreds of sunglass-wearing yellow rubber ducks hit the water on Saturday, June 6.
+Tons of Winchester Youth baseball ducks are dropped by a crane to the delight of adults and children alike as they hit the water with big boom on Saturday, June 6.
 WINCHESTER NEWS STAFF PHOTO/NICOLE GOODHUE BOYD

 Bringing the community together